West Orange Film Society

-WEST ORANGE CLASSIC FILM FESTIVAL 2020
+WEST ORANGE CLASSIC FILM FESTIVAL - 15 Years of Favorites

-Future films are scheduled as follows:
+Film scheduled as follows:

 January 19: “West Side Story” (1961), with Cinema Shorthand Society curator John Chasse.
-An adaptation of the 1957 Broadway musical of the same name, which in turn was inspired by William Shakespeare’s play “Romeo and Juliet”.
+An adaptation of the 1957 Broadway musical of the same name, which in turn was inspired by William Shakespeare’s play “Romeo and Juliet.”
 The film stars Natalie Wood, Richard Beymer, Russ Tamblyn, Rita Moreno, and George Chakaris.
 Nominated for eleven Academy Awards and winning ten, including Best Picture (in addition to a special award for choreographer Jerome Robbins), “West Side Story” remains, nearly fifty years later, the record holder for the most wins for a musical.

 January 26: “To Kill a Mockingbird” (1962), speaker TBD.
 Based on Harper Lee’s 1960 Pulitzer Prize-winning novel of the same name, the film stars Gregory Peck as Atticus Finch and Mary Badham as Scout.
 “To Kill a Mockingbird” won three Academy Awards, including Best Actor for Peck, and was nominated for eight, including Best Picture.